 When parents split up, it can be difficult for any child.
-However, for children on the autism spectrum, divorce can be even harder.
-Beyond the heightened emotions that might come along with significant changes to their family, autistic children may struggle with the day-to-day mechanics of a co-parenting schedule.
+However, for children on the autism spectrum, divorce can be even more complicated.
+Beyond the heightened emotions that might accompany significant changes to their family, autistic children may struggle with the day-to-day mechanics of a co-parenting schedule.

 5 Co-Parenting Tips for Parents of Autistic Children

 Even so, sometimes separation is the best option for all involved.
 For those situations, these 5 Co-Parenting Tips for Parents of Autistic Children are a must-read for both parents.

 One of the essential autism parenting tips for raising a child on the spectrum is to try your best never to take them by surprise.
 Depending on your child’s age and abilities, posting a sizeable visual calendar outlining your co-parenting schedule can be a helpful reminder of upcoming transitions.

 When your child can easily see that it’ll be two more nights of sleep until dad’s house, they can begin some background emotional processing in advance, leading to smoother and happier hand-offs.

 Develop a transition ritual

 A great way to give your child a sense of stability and continuity is to collaborate on a transition ritual at both parents’ houses.

 The ritual can be as straightforward or comprehensive as suitable for your family.
 The key is to find a pleasant activity that will always signal a move back and forth between homes.